astronomer/terraform-provider-astro/README.md

 To compile the provider, see [Building The Provider](## Building The Provider).

+To add example docs, add the correspond `.tf` files to the `examples` directory.

 To run terraform with the provider, create a `.terraformrc` file in your home directory (`~`) with the following content to override the provider installation with the local build:

 ```hcl